Medicare can be confusing, but some baseline knowledge can go a long way.

 Medicare Part A (Hospital): Covers inpatient hospital stays, some limited-skilled and home nursing care, and hospice care.

-Medicare B (Medical): Covers other services such as doctors’ visits, laboratory, radiology and durable medical equipment.
+Medicare Part B (Medical): Covers other services such as doctors’ visits, laboratory, radiology and durable medical equipment.

-Medicare Part C (Advantage): Requires enrollment in both Medicare Part A and Part B and rolls into a plan offered by a private insurance company that provides supplemental-type coverage, potentially with some extra benefits such as dental, vision, hearing benefits and, in some cases, prescription drugs.
+Medicare Part C (Advantage): A managed care enrollment option.
+Requires enrollment in both Medicare Part A and Part B and rolls into a plan offered by a private insurance company that provides supplemental-type coverage, potentially with some extra benefits such as dental, vision, hearing benefits and, in some cases, prescription drugs.

-Medicare Part D (Drug): Coverage for prescription drugs.
-Although optional, it is advised to consider enrollment, even if not you’re not currently taking prescribed drugs, to avoid late-enrollment penalties.
-Choose a plan in your area with the least expensive premium if you’re not currently taking prescribed drugs; however, if you’re prescribed even low-cost generic drugs, enrollment in Medicare Part D allows you to utilize the plan finder tool for assistance with finding the plan that will cover your specific drug(s), at your preferred pharmacy, at the lowest total annual out-of-pocket cost.
+Medicare Part D (Drug): Includes coverage for prescription drugs.
+Although optional, it is advised to consider enrollment, even if you’re not currently taking prescribed drugs, to avoid late-enrollment penalties.
+Choose a plan in your area with the least expensive premium if you’re not currently taking prescribed drugs.
+However, even if you’re prescribed low-cost generic drugs, enrollment in Medicare Part D allows you to utilize the plan finder tool to find the plan that will cover your specific drug(s) from your preferred pharmacy at the lowest total annual out-of-pocket cost.

 As a Medicare participant, you choose between traditional Medicare (A, B, D, Medigap/Supplement) or a Medicare Advantage plan.